Jimvandenberg97/get_next_line/README.md

 # get_next_line_codam

-The second project of Codam coding college.
-Write a function to read a file line by line while only using the read, malloc and free functions.
+The aim of this project is to code a function that returns a line ending with a newline, read from a file descriptor.

+This project also introduces the concept of static variables in C programming.

+Technical considerations:

+Allowed functions: malloc, free, write.

+All heap allocated memory space must be properly freed when necessary.